geberit/Revit.TestRunner/README.md

 ### Write Tests
 Create a test project in your solution and get the NUnit nuget package.

 Let us have a look to the SampleTest class.
 As you see, test is marked by the NUnit Attribute ‘Test’.
-Also ‘SetUp’ and ‘TearDown’ Attributes are supported.
+Also ‘SetUp’, ‘TearDown’, ‘OneTimeSetUp’ and ‘OneTimeTearDown’ Attributes are supported.

+The ‘TestCase’ attribute is not supportet, please use specific test methodes.

 ```c#
 public class SampleTest